-In connection with the Fund's use of Financial Leverage, the Fund may enter into interest rate swap or cap transactions to seek to hedge against possible increases in the variable interest or dividend rate that it will be obligated to pay on its Financial Leverage.
+In connection with the Fund's use of Financial Leverage, the Fund may enter into interest rate swap or cap transactions.
 Interest rate swaps involve the Fund's agreement with the swap counterparty to pay a fixed-rate payment in exchange for the counterparty's paying the Fund a variable rate payment that is intended to approximate all or a portion of the Fund's variable-rate payment obligation on the Fund's Financial Leverage.
 The payment obligation would be based on the notional amount of the swap, which will not exceed the amount of the Fund's Financial Leverage.